-The bill updates utility installation standards, including making facilities electronically detectable using

-"techniques" approved by DOT.
+The bill updates utility installation standards, including making facilities electronically detectable using "techniques" approved by DOT.
 Electronically detectable is not defined and DOT approved techniques are not specified so would need to be addressed in rule if not clarified in the existing language.
 It states a permit or relocation agreement must require the utility to be responsible for damage to existing infrastructure resulting from the work required and provide compensation for damages related to timely relocation of the utility as set forth in the utility work schedule.
 It defines "as-built plans" as those which include all changes and modifications that occur during the project.
 It requires the utility to submit as-built plans, in an electronic format meeting DOT standards or an electronic format meeting with utility industry standards within 20 days of completion of a project and show locations of surface and subsurface utilities.
-Reimbursements of up to 50% of the relocation costs may be issued by DOT and up to 100% in a rural area of opportunity.
+Reimbursements of up to 50% of the relocation costs for public, municipal, or county owned facilities may be issued by DOT and up to 100% for municipal or county owned facilities in a rural area of opportunity.
+Electric Cooperatives are not included as being eligible for reimbursement.
 Reimbursements may not be distributed until as-built plans are submitted.
 The bill provides an effective date of July 1, 2025.

-SB 462: Transportation; Regulated Industries; Fiscal Policy
+SB 462: Regulated Industries; Fiscal Policy